Astronomy Essentials

 Report a fireball (very bright meteor) to the American Meteor Society: it’s fun and easy!

-The last perihelion of the comet was September 10, 2018.
-On that same night, Comet 21P/Giacobini-Zinner came closer to Earth than it had in 72 years.
+During the perihelion of the comet on September 10, 2018, Comet 21P/Giacobini-Zinner came closer to Earth than it had in 72 years.
 Consequently, the Draconids had an outburst in 2018.
 See photos of the comet as it swept safely past.

 Where is the radiant point?